 - Increased Awareness.
-The multichannel approach is about casting the widest net to get the maximum customer engagement.
-However, the multichannel approach only accounts for number of touch points, versus trying to give customers the best holistic experience throughout all touch points.
+The multichannel approach is about casting the widest net to get maximum customer engagement.
+However, the multichannel approach only accounts for a number of touchpoints, versus trying to give customers the best holistic experience throughout all touchpoints.

 - Consistent Messaging.
 One benefit of multichannel marketing is the allure of a consistent brand message.
 It’s a challenge facing all companies, and one many are still trying to figure out.
 While a multichannel strategy can help ensure your brand has a consistent message, multichannel marketing itself usually results in siloed departments pushing their own messaging on their own channels.

 - Channel Preference.
 Reach your customers on their preferred channel.
 Sounds perfect, right?
 Yes and no. For companies with a longer buying cycle, you need to hit potential customers more than once, and that means targeting them with the right message, in the right place, at the right time within their journey.
 Multichannel marketing may allow you to reach customers on the channel of their choice, but it doesn’t necessarily move them along to purchase.